jmh3434/java-precourse/Precourse Java.md

 -   a computer or computers that send data over a network and receives and responds to requests
 -   Just about any computer can function as a server.
 But, computers suited for this particular need do a better job of handling many requests at once for a very long time.

+## Client Server Model

+How machines communicate with each other

+#### What's a client?

+-   Web Browser
+-   iPhone, iPad, Tablet
+-   Python, Java, C++ program running on your computer

+Clients are the ones **requesting** information (they want to get information from somewhere else)

+-   They speak to servers in some network protocol language (HTTP)

+#### What's a server?

+Doesn't have to be single machine.
+Instead, this is more of a concept

+Server is the **provider** of information

+-   it has access to information
+-   tied to database usually

+The server exposes a set of APIs

+The client requests informations through HTTP Requests

+-   clients make requests to a server.
+Server receives that request
+-   When the client calls the API, the server gets the information, queries the database, and return that information back to the client
+    -   Servers are listening for traffic on certain ports (API is associated with the server)
+    -   When API is called, the server knows how to perform a job, and return a result back to the client.

+**Recap**: This is how the internet works everywhere in the world

 # Database

 A database is simply a collection of data stored in an organized way